openvrmc/OpenVR-MotionCompensation/Readme.md

 A low filter-value will filter vibrations better, but you will notice a swimming or lagging picture, as it takes time for the filter to adapt to the real value.<br>
 You have to find the sweet spot for your setup.
 A good starting point is 0.2 for Lighthouse-Tracked devices.<br>

+## Samples:

+A higher value will filter vibrations better, but you will notice a swimming or lagging picture if it is too high.
+Go with +-50 steps and tune from there.<br>

 ## Mounting advice:

 Mount the reference tracker/controller as closely to the head position as possible.
-The further away it is from the head position the larger the error.
+The further away it is from the head position the larger the error.<br>
 Continuous and heavy vibration will affect the IMU performance, causing noticable IMU drift.
 This will be noticable in the HMD in form of your camera moving violently arround the vehicle.
-To adress this, it is suggested to use a damping system.
+To adress this, it is suggested to use a damping system.<br>

 # Initial Setup